-Creating a DIY photo shoot with a high production value—meaning costumes, lighting, the right location, etcetera—is a fun way to stretch your photography skills and make unique pictures.
+Creating a DIY photo shoot with a high production value—meaning costumes, lighting, the right location, etc.—is a fun way to stretch your photography skills and make unique pictures.
 Have some family fun by incorporating your kids into the process, then snap mega-memorable pictures of them.
 Here, we’ll take a look at how to get a high-production look without shelling out big bucks.

 The big idea

-First of all, you need an idea for your shoot.
+To start, choose an idea for your shoot.
 Start with a simple concept, like a character from your child’s favorite story.
 I know my daughter is crazy about fairy movies right now, so making a picture of a fairy might be enough to entice her into participating.

 The DIY part

-For kids, making the costumes may be even more exciting than taking pictures.
 Once you have an idea for your photo shoot, enlist your kids in the costume creation process.
 Supervise, but let them tie a knot, use a glue gun, or tear a newspaper.
 This will get them even more into the idea of posing for photos later.
 You can raid the dress-up box, or make an all-new (but still interesting) costume from materials you find at home.

 There’s a lot of snake grass growing by our house, so I decided to use some of it to make skirts for the fairy photo shoot.
 My daughter and I gathered the grass, and then our neighbors (who also have fairy-loving little girls) came over and we had a skirt-making party.
 They didn’t come out exactly as imagined, but we had fun.